c272/iro4cli/README.md

 ```
 dotnet build
 ```
+You may need to run `dotnet build` twice for it to compile properly.

 ## Usage
 For all command line options available, simply run `iro --help`, or see the following Wiki page: